thuml/Autoformer/README.md

 ## Citation

 If you find this repo useful, please cite our paper.
-If you have any question or want to use the code, please contact whx20@mails.tsinghua.edu.cn .

 ```
 @inproceedings{wu2021autoformer,